Color: Solar Red/Running white/Black

 The Ultra Boost ST followed with its softer Continental outsole rubber.
 The nubs came ‘pre-flattened’ , a design which got picked up by later versions of the non-ST Ultra Boost as well.

 And then there’s the latest news.
 Multiple readers have reported that adidas made a mid year update on its Glide 8 Boost, switching its ultra durable Continental rubber outsole with a faster-to-shred variety.
-We checked it up on a retailer’s website, and that indeed appears to be the case.
-Way to ruin a great shoe, adidas.

 That ill conceived design approach has been adopted on the adios 3 as well.
 We noticed a LOT more initial wear on the adios 3’s outsole than we did on the adios 2, and this is indicative of the faster wearing rubber material used on the latest adios.
 That’s negative #1.